Changelog

 'Inventory locations'

-condition when using
+condition when using 'AND'

-logic with
+logic with 'Inventory Quantity'

-• Turn OFF → Counts the total available quantity across all inventory locations.
+: "Count inventory only from selected locations"- Turn OFF → Counts the total available quantity across all inventory locations.

-• Turn ON → Counts only the available quantity from the selected locations.
+- Turn ON → Counts only the available quantity from the selected locations.

 Example: